onespacemedia/cms/docs/walkthrough.md

 On the "Add a page" screen, the available page types are broken down into classifiers.
 Really, this is just a heading under which this page type will appear.
-Typically, at Onespacemedia we use 'apps' for content models whose primary purpose it is to display links to other content, and 'content' for content models for which the content is primarily on-page.
+At Onespacemedia we use 'apps' for content models whose primary purpose it is to display links to other content, and 'content' for content models for which the content is primarily on-page.
 That's just our convention; you can actually name this anything you like.
 The CMS doesn't mind!

 The `icon` attribute will, as you may have guessed, be displayed in the "Add a page" screen too.